bongiozzo/musica_mustdie/output/band_paramaecium.md

 # Paramaecium

-Дискография
+## Дискография

-"Exhumed Of The Earth" 1993, Death Doom
+### "Exhumed Of The Earth" 1993, Death Doom

+1. The Unnatural Conception
+2. Injudicial
+3. The Killing
+4. Untombed
+5. The Voyage Of The Severed
+6. Haemorrage Of Hatred
+7. Removed Of The Grave

+ Andrew Tompkins - Bass & Vocals
+ Jason De Ron - Guitars
+ Jayson Sherlock - Drums & Cymbals

+All Songs Composed & Arranged By PARAMAECIUM
+Recorded & Mixed At Toybox Studios, Northcote, Melbourne, Australia Engineered By Mark Tulk

+(p)&(c) 1994 WITCHHUNT Records

-"Within The Ancient Forest" 1996, Death Doom
+### "Within The Ancient Forest" 1996, Death Doom

+1. In Exordium
+2. Song Of The Ancient
+3. I Am Not Alive
+4. The Grave, My Soul
+5. Gone Is My Former Resolve
+6. Of My Darkest Hour
+7. Darkness Dies

+All songs written by PARAMAECIUM
+Produced by Andrew Tompkins and Adrian De Witts, with PARAMAECIIIM Engineered by Adrian De Witts
+Recorded and mixed at Toybox Studios, Melbourne.

+Andrew Tompkins - Bass and Vocals
+Jason De Ron - Guitar
+Jayson Sherlock - Drums
+Chris Burton - Guitar

+Female vocals on З by Sue Bock
+                    on ЗЗ by Rosemary Sutton
+                  on ЗЗЗ Annette Dowdle
+Cello performed by Roxanne Lascaris.
+Piano and Harpsichord performed by Sebastian Lorefice.
+Flute performed by Judy Hellemons

+(p)c 1996 PLEIEGEIER Records

-"A Time to Mourn" 1999, Death Doom
+### "A Time to Mourn" 1999, Death Doom

+A moment
+I'm not to blame
+My thoughts
+Betrayed again
+Enter in time
+Live for the day
+Even the walls
+Unceasing

+Produced by Andrew Tompkins.
+Recorded and mixed variously at Toyland Recording Studio and The Operating Theatre, Melbourne.
+Mastered by Don Bartley at Studios 301, Sydney.

+All lyrics written by Andrew Tompkins

 ## Отношения с другими группами